suffolklibraries/sljekyll/new-suggestions/young-adult/_posts/2017-03-02-ya-prize-shortlist.md

 date: 2017-03-02
 author: alice-violett
 category: young-adult
-excerpt: 'The shortlist for The YA Book Prize was announced on THursday 2 March.
+excerpt: 'The shortlist for The YA Book Prize was announced on Thursday 2 March.
 This award "celebrates great books for teenagers and young adults and aims to get more teens reading."'
 featured-image: /images/featured/featured-ya-prize-2017.jpg
 featured-alt: Beautiful Broken Things, Chasing the Stars, The Graces, How Not To Disappear, Paper Butterflies, Orangeboy, The Call, The Monstrous Child, Riverkeep, Crongton Knights
 featured-link-text: Check out the 2017 YA book prize shortlist.